ArunaStorage/documentation/docs/get_started/basic_usage/01_Get-Storage-Access.md

 ???
 Abstract "Required permissions"

-    Users can only be activated by AOS global administrators.
+    Users can only be activated by Aruna global administrators.

 === ":simple-curl: cURL"